pryley/site-reviews/ROADMAP.md

 ## Technical debt

+- [ ] **Move Polylang and WPML into `/plugin/Integrations`.** They are the only two third-party plugins the codebase reaches into from `/plugin/Modules` — everything else that talks to somebody else's plugin (WooCommerce, Elementor, Divi, the other thirty) lives under `Integrations/`, with its own `Hooks`, its own controller and its own `isInstalled()`/version gate. `Modules/Multilingual/{Polylang,Wpml}.php` predates that structure and is the odd one out.

+  It is not only tidiness.
+Coverage of `/plugin/Integrations` is measured separately and never gated (`phpunit.integrations.xml`), precisely because it depends on code that is not in the tree — which is exactly what these two are.
+Sitting under `Modules`, they are counted against the gated figure while being untestable without a fake, and they were at **3%** until this batch.
+The `MultilingualContract` + `Multilingual` dispatcher can stay where it is; it is the two implementations that belong beside the other thirty.

+  Found while fixing `Polylang::getPostId()`, which never translated anything.

 - [ ] **`NoticeController::dismissNotice()` will construct any class the browser names.**
   It guards on `class_exists($notice)` and nothing else, then calls `glsr($notice)`, which reflect-constructs the class through the container and resolves its constructor